Travis Strikes Again: No More Heroes: Development

 On November 14, 2018, Grasshopper Manufacture announced that Travis Strikes Again would receive a physical edition which would be distributed by Nintendo.
 The physical version of the game is also bundled with a season pass.
 The developers have confirmed that some of the additional content will include a new playable character, a new scenario, and a new stage.
 The first DLC pack was later confirmed to include a scenario for Badman, as well as series-recurring character Shinobu Jacobs as a playable character, while the second pack includes a new scenario for Travis, a new stage for the game Killer Marathon, and Bad Girl from No More Heroes as a playable character.
 Grasshopper further confirmed that Robin Atkin Downes would be returning in the role as Travis, and that Steve Blum had been cast as Badman.
 Kimberly Brooks and Kathryn Fiore were confirmed to return in the roles of Shinobu Jacobs and Bad Girl respectively, while Greg Ellis was cast to play a new boss character, Brian Buster Jr.

 A PlayStation 4 and Windows version were released on October 17, 2019.

 Reception

-Travis Strikes Again: No More Heroes received "mixed or average reviews", according to review aggregator Metacritic.
+Travis Strikes Again: No More Heroes received "mixed or average reviews", according to the review aggregation website Metacritic.

 Several reviewers for Famitsu noted that the concept of switching between different "games" was a unique approach that offered the game a constantly refreshing sense of presentation, praising the game's ability to make the player want to keep playing in order to find out what happens next.
 The visuals and combat of the game were also praised for their explosive style and satisfying feedback, though a few reviewers felt that at times the combat could end up being a bit of a grind.

 The Switch version of the game met internal expectations for sales, reaching 24th on the eShop best sellers chart.
 The PS4 version did not place in the top 30 in its week of release.